 China has the notorious "one-child" policy, which states that parents can only bear one child per family or face a loss of social benefits.
 This has shifted the birthrate towards the male side in China.
 This was lampshaded in a Chinese textbook published by the state with a discussion question saying "Imagine that in the future, you could only have one child.
 Would you like a boy or a girl?"

 For pages about tropes, there will a folder section for TV Tropes, lampshading how TV Tropes uses the trope explained on the page in some fashion.
 Very meta.
-Even more meta is the logo.
+Even more meta is the logo, though it could just be drunk.

 In other words, "Why does this entry exist?" one may ask: to give an example of itself through the fact it exists.